sst/sst/www/docs/constructs/AstroSite.about.md

    └─ astro.config.mjs
 ```

-3. Let's set up the AWS adapter for your Astro app, since we will be deploying the app to AWS.
+3. Let's set up the [`astro-sst` adapter](https://www.npmjs.com/package/astro-sst) for your Astro app.
+The adapter will transform the SSR functions to a format that can be deployed to AWS.
 To do that, run `astro add` from your Astro app.

 ```sh
 npx astro add astro-sst